 In space, no-one can hear you scream.
 One of the best movie taglines ever conceived, this powerful statement adorned the lobby posters of Ridley Scott's Alien, perhaps the most terrifying horror/sci-fi crossover ever to grace a movie theatre.

-And while it's a simple observation on basic physics, it's also a succinct summary of the fear and claustrophobia available to horror filmmakers tackling a story set beyond Earth orbit.
+And while it's a simple observation on the fact that space is silent, it's also a succinct summary of the fear and claustrophobia available to horror filmmakers tackling a story set beyond Earth orbit.

 Some of the best films ever made have been set in space.
 Just take a look at our list of the best space and sci-fi movies and you'll see what we mean.